Washington state teachers, child care workers can now get COVID-19 vaccines, Gov. Inslee says

 “They are living in congregant housing.
 That is why it is so vital we get them vaccinated,” Fazio said.
 “The guys have friends and relatives here, and if they visit them, they could bring back the virus.”

-Grocery employees, who interact frequently with members of the public, will also move further back in line.
+Grocery employees are also move further back in line.

 “We got bumped.
 It is unfortunate.
 I know this group has anxiously been waiting to get their vaccination,” said Tammie Hetrick, president of the Washington Food Industry Association.
 “I also understand getting kids back to school.”